Whom Should I Ask for Help with My College Essay?

 College X Alumni/Alumnae and Current Students

-Graduates of and current students at a particular college on your list could be one of your best resources, since they can provide the most specialized help for the school in question.
-These people know the culture of the college and what the admissions committee is looking for in a candidate.
+Graduates and current students of a particular college on your list could be one of your best resources, since they can provide the most specialized help for the school in question.
+These people know the culture of the college and have the best sense of what the admissions committee is looking for in a candidate.
 Current students may have even responded to the same prompt, and can provide advice unique to that specific essay.

-If you know an alum of or current student at a college to which you are applying, particularly if it is one of your first-choice schools, it may be a good idea to reach out and ask him or her to read your essay and offer any school-specific advice.
+If you know an alum of or current student at a college to which you are applying, it may be a good idea to reach out and ask if they can read your essay and offer any school-specific advice.
 If you don’t know anyone affiliated with the college, consider the various networks you have at your disposal.
-Perhaps an alum of your high school or current teacher attended that college and could offer advice.
+Perhaps an alum of your high school attended that college and could offer advice.
 Even if you don’t know these people personally, a shared connection might make them more willing to offer support.
-You could also check with your guidance counselor to see if he or she might be able to connect you with alumni from a specific college.
+You could also check with school counselor to see if they might be able to connect you with alumni from a specific college.